atecon/CategoryEncoders/README.md

 threshold -- scalar, Feature values below or equal to this are replaced by 0, above it by 1 (0.0 by default).

-suffix -- string, Add a suffix to the returned series' name (default value *_bin*)
+suffix -- string, Add a suffix to the returned series' name (default value "\_bin")

-verbose -- bool, Print details or not (per default no printout)

 ### Returns:
 List of named series with binary values.
-The i-th series name takes the i-th input series' name plus the suffix *_bin* if not differently set.
+Missing (NA) values of the i-th input series are ignored.
+The i-th series' name takes the i-th input series' name plus the suffix '\_bin' if not differently set.
 ***

 ## ohe_encode